The Voice of the Turtle

 Van Druten's manipulations of the plot turns, like getting Olive off stage so Sally and Bill have to spend time together, are deftly handled.
 He also neatly pulls off a series of coincidental, out-of-sight meetings between Sally and her last lover and Bill and his old fiancée.
 In addition, these characters have a certain amount of depth.
 Bill, in particular, is not a thoroughly jolly but callow young man of 32 or 33; he's a well-read, introspective adult.
 Even the names chosen by the canny author--Middleton (coming from the middle of a conservative and still naïve country), Page (turning over a new one), Lashbrooke (hard and soft)--have resonance.

 Besides these attributes, van Druten infuses his script with a subtle spirituality foreshadowed in the title: It's a quote from the Song of Solomon concerning the end of winter and the onset of spring, when the voice of the turtle(dove) is heard in the land.
 (Bill recites the excerpt to Sally, who is unfamiliar with it.)
 In the play's last scene, Bill fills Sally's apartment with bouquets because she's told him she loves flowers.
-It would be underestimating van Druten to think that he didn't intend this as an allusion to the rebirth of innocence that spring traditionally represents.
+It would be underestimating van Druten to think he didn't intend this as an allusion to the rebirth of innocence that spring traditionally represents.

 The Keen Company production, directed sensitively and sensibly by Carl Forsman, is commendable.
 Though the petite, longhaired Bunch takes a while to find her footing, she plays much of the three acts with freshness and verve.
 (It's unfortunate for her that the opening lines are Juliet's; Sally is rehearsing Shakespeare's tragedy and seems unready to take it on.)
 Byrne is a few shades too brittle as the gabby and ultimately possessive Olive Lashbrooke, putting too much emphasis on the "lash" and not enough on the "brooke. " Still, she lands her laughs, and she looks swell in Theresa Squires' period frocks.
 As Sergeant Bill Page, the tall, athletically lean Toren is flawless.
 His portrait of an upstanding man resolved to live his beliefs has innumerable layers, and he is particularly good at playing a man falling for a woman whose whims he doesn't begin to fathom.